himmAllRight/himmAllRight-source/content/post/shell-stuff-find-grep-sub.md

 #### Example

-For example, I like to use this combination to clean up my directories.
-While working on writing ansible playbooks, I can generate server `*.retry` files, as well as some `*.swp` files from editing them in vim.
+I use this combination to clean up my directories.
+While working on writing ansible playbooks, I can generate a few `*.retry` files, as well as some `*.swp` files from editing in vim.

 ```bash
 ➜ find . | grep .retry          ## Find *.retry files